 - You may not change your agent if your annual report is late or the company is not in good standing.
 You must file the annual report first; the agent change will be accepted after the annual report has been accepted.

 If your company name is not available for use in Illinois:

 You may need to adopt an assumed name which would require an additional filing submitted with your application for authority/admission or the articles of Incorporation/organization.

 Corporate annual reports:

 The State of Illinois only looks at the name of the company to determine if it is distinct from any company name already on file.
-They don not consider punctuation, the designation (Inc., LLC, NFP endings) and, or, the and special characters.
-If the company name is not significantly different from a name on file, you will not be able to use that company name.
+They do not consider punctuation, the designation (Inc., LLC, NFP endings), or, special characters.
+If the company name is not significantly different from the name on file, you will not be able to use that company name.
 It is always best to check with the State of Illinois for verification that the name you wish to use is available for use in Illinois.